 Appalshop Executive Director, Alex Gibson, offered this keynote address at Hazard Community and Technical College to a few hundred people on January 15, 2018 in commemoration of Dr. Martin Luther King, Jr. He also appeared on WYMT’s Issues & Answers that same evening.

-The following is a video and transcript of his address, and while long, we hope it will inspire you as it did the audience.
+The following is a transcript of his address, and while long, we hope it will inspire you as it did the audience.

 I want to tell you a personal story.
 I want to tell you about why my life started one way and proceeded to go another.
 Further, I want to tell you why I think my point of view changed, and, finally, I hope that by hearing my story you find a piece of your personal truth buried within.
 So, please indulge me for the briefest of moments—and let’s take a walk in my shoes.